kognat-docs/rotobot-docs/docs/source/guides.rst

 In this way you can convert a ACEScg Scene Linear image to a sRGB Display Image.

 A good test is to compare the image of an image from the Internet such as a PNG or JPEG image with no colour managment to your input to a Rotobot node, they should have a comparable look.

+(Note Rotobot person has its color management built in.)

 Create a mask using Rotobot Segmentation